-Materials Illinois State Library
+Materials and Equipment Illinois State Library

-Through the National Library Service for the Blind and Physically Handicapped (NLS), the Talking Book and Braille Service has compiled a collection of over 100,000 titles.
+Through the National Library Service for the Blind and Print Disabled (NLS), the Talking Book and Braille Service has compiled a collection of over 100,000 titles.
 The collection includes a variety of popular interest writings such as bestsellers, classics, mysteries, romance, biographies, inspirational, children’s books, and foreign language materials.
 These books and magazines are provided in a range of formats including cassettes, braille, and descriptive video.
 If a particular item that has been requested is not available in Illinois, it may be obtained elsewhere through interlibrary loan.

 Braille and Audio Reading Download (BARD)

-Our collection of talking books includes over 84,000 titles.
+Our collection of talking books includes over 70,000 titles.
 New titles are announced in Talking Book Topics, a bimonthly publication of the NLS.

 More than 15,400 Braille books are currently available.
-Adult and juvenile titles are available through a the Utah State Library Program for the Blind and Disabled.
+Adult and juvenile titles are available through the Utah State Library Program for the Blind and Disabled.
 Braille Book Review lists and describes the newest books in Braille from NLS.